• Skip to primary navigation

 • The filling.
 The dough is covered in a cinnamon, pecan and brown sugar filling.
 This is then perfectly rolled up to create the most delicious swirls of flavor throughout each bun.

 • The dough.
-Super fluffy and soft dough that is perfect for all the cinnamon, pecan and brown sugar flavors.
+The super fluffy and soft sticky bun dough with orange zest is perfect for all the cinnamon, pecan and brown sugar flavors.
+The orange zest is sublte but pairs perfectly with the other ingredients.

 Ingredients Needed